For more information on this division please read:

 PROGRAM IN PREVENTION & POPULATION SCIENCES

 The Program of Prevention and Population Sciences supports and provides leadership for population- and clinic-based research on the causes, prevention, and clinical care of cardiovascular, lung, and blood diseases and sleep disorders.
 Research includes a broad array of epidemiological studies to describe disease and risk factor patterns in populations and to identify risk factors for disease; clinical trials of interventions to prevent disease; studies of genetic, behavioral, sociocultural, and environmental influences on disease risk and outcomes; and studies of the application of prevention and treatment strategies to determine how to improve clinical care and public health.
 The Program also supports training and career development for these areas of research.
-The Program is organized into three major components: the Epidemiology Branch, the Clinical Applications and Prevention Branch, and the Women's Health Initiative Branch.
+The Program is organized into two major components: the Epidemiology Branch and the Clinical Applications and Prevention Branch.

 Gina Wei, M.D., M.P.H., Director